Soviet Union during the Iran–Iraq War: Support for Iraq

-During the Iran–Iraq War from 1980 to 1988, the Soviet Union (USSR) sold or gave more military equipment and supplies to Iraq than did any other country, as well as providing military advisers.
-The public position of the Soviet Union was officially neutral, especially early in the war.
-They clandestinely provided a smaller amount of support to Iran.
-Later in the war they more visibly supported Iraq, but still maintained official neutrality.

-At the start of the Iran–Iraq War, while Iraq was on the offensive, the Soviet Union stopped all overt and most covert arms shipments to Iraq for 18 months.
-Rather than wanting to help Iran, the Soviet Union was probably annoyed with Iraq's president Saddam Hussein, who had refused the Soviets more access to Iraqi ports in exchange for arms.
-Soviet prestige was at stake if its arms were defeated, so the Soviets began to provide spare parts and ammunition.
+At the start of the Iran–Iraq War, Iraq was on the offensive, and the Soviets stopped all overt and most covert arms shipments to Iraq for 18 months.
+While the Soviets did this partially to maintain the possibility of a rapprochement with Iran, the main reason was likely due to its annoyance with Iraqi president Saddam Hussein, who had refused the Soviets more access to Iraqi ports in exchange for arms, and with Iraq in general for launching a war it found highly inconvenient.
+Soviet prestige was at stake if its arms were defeated by the Iranians, equipped with American weapons sold during the Shah's reign, so the Soviets began to provide spare parts and ammunition.
 They later replaced complete vehicles and weapons in one-to-one exchanges.
-France supported Iraq as the second greatest military supplier, and tended to supply higher-technology equipment than the Soviets.
+France supported Iraq and was its second largest military supplier, and usually supplied higher-technology equipment than the Soviets.